zboszor/meta-python-ai/README.md

 This Yocto layer contains artificial intelligence / machine learning related Python module recipes.

-Eventually this Yocto layer will also be a continuation and extension of:
+This Yocto layer is also the continuation and extension of:

 * [meta-scipy](https://github.com/tuxable-ltd/meta-scipy)
 * [meta-scikit-learn](https://github.com/tuxable-ltd/meta-scikit-learn)